walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO
+* Make the Refiner not highlight anything if either old or new is empty
+* Ask the Refiner even if either old or new is empty
+* Use DiffString for context lines?
+* Refine added line endings properly
+* Refine removed line endings properly
+* Handle missing linefeed at end of file properly
+* Preserve linefeeds when sending lines to the Refiner
 * All context lines must be prefixed by ' ', currently they aren't
 * Diffing <x "hej"> vs <x 'hej'> shows the first space as a difference.